This film screened on Thursday 18th April 2019.

-This screening will be introduced by Dónal Foreman.
+This screening was introduced by Dónal Foreman.

 THE BLACK AND THE GREEN